 Click the button below to get a free report on any auto insurance company.
 We measure companies based on their claims handling, service and the overall value they provide.
 If your company scores well, tell a friend.
 If they score poorly, find a different company.

 Note: ValChoice does not receive any form of compensation from insurance companies for grading them.
-We rely solely on data collected by state departments of insurance to grade companies.
+We rely solely on data collected by state departments of insurance and other high quality data sources to grade companies.
 Therefore, we use only the highest quality data available to determine whether companies are a good option from which to buy car insurance.